Kentico provides a set of smart search web parts that you can use to build a search interface on the pages of your website.

 The Smart search filter web part allows users to set parameters that affect the scope of the search or the order of the displayed results.
 You can also use the search filter to add a separate search textbox to pages.

-See Adding filters for local search indexes for more information.
+See Using search filters for more information.